Student Right to Know Additional Information

 Activity that violates these protections, including downloading and/or sharing copyrighted works without the owners' permission is a violation of copyright law and also of the College's Copyright Policy and Procedure.
 Nor is such activity an acceptable use of Frederick Community College's information technology network.
 The use of technology policy and procedure

-outlines the prohibition of unauthorized distribution of copyrighted material. result in short-term or permanent loss of access to the college information technology resources, and/or may result in civil or criminal prosecution and/or may result in termination of employment, and/or may result in academic discipline or dismissal for students.
+outlines the prohibition of unauthorized distribution of copyrighted material may result in short-term or permanent loss of access to the college information technology resources, and/or may result in civil or criminal prosecution and/or may result in termination of employment, and/or may result in academic discipline or dismissal for students.
 Civil and criminal penalties for violations of Federal copyright laws

 are the responsibility of the violator.